asepjumadi/TokopediaFake/README.md

 #### For React Native  0.61.4

-## You can custome design with edit m=our code
+## You can custome design with edit our code

 ### description of project
-making imitation of tokopedia ui   from newbe<br>
+making imitation of tokopedia ui from zero to hero<br>
 ### All UI are Fake from Tokped